muxamilian/straightforward-variational-autoencoder/README.md

 # Straightforward Variational Autoencoder
-The Variational Autoencoder (VAE) is an autoencoder which generates a code from which samples can be drawn.
+The Variational Autoencoder (VAE) is an autoencoder which generates a code from which new samples can be drawn.
-In order to have a code from which samples can be drawn, these criteria must be met:
+In order to have a code from which useful samples can be drawn, these criteria must be met:
-* The values of each feature in the code must normally distributed
+* The values of each feature in the code must be normally distributed
 * The features of the code must not be correlated

-The reason for these conditions is shown late (TODO insert here)
+The reason for these conditions is shown [later](#why-regularize).

 The VAE achieves this by employing a complex probabilistic framework, which I personally find unintuitive.
 The idea of this work is to create an autoencoder that achieves the same goal as the VAE but using a more intuitive formulation.